 The younger sweet wines offer a fresher approach and are a natural match for the likes of scallops, salmon, poultry and even eggplant and artichoke.
-While the older (in the 5 to 10-year range) sweet wines present flavors that center around honey, apricot, spice, and almonds.
+While the older (in the 5 to the 10-year range) sweet wines present flavors that center around honey, apricot, spice, and almonds.
 With more age on the wine, the perception of sweetness decreases as the aromatic expressions become more subtle.
 These older vintages tend to match up better with fruit-based fare, almond cake, creme brulee and the like.

 Top Tips for Serving Sauternes and Sweet Bordeaux Wines